The Opportunity

 Video calls are longer and more frequent

-• Provide subject for conversation
+Provide conversation topics

-• Reduce pressure of face-to-face interaction
+Reduce face-to-face interaction pressure

 My analysis discovered gaps in the product flows